 The growing use of onboard applications and increased data flows - such as for maritime safety and protection, vessel tracking and performance analysis - means the shipping sector requires ever more reliable data communications, even in remote locations.

 This opening session of the day will look at how innovation and evolution in maritime connectivity is changing the maritime landscape by improving operational agility, enhancing efficiency, creating a safer, more secure environment for passengers and crew alike, and above all reducing costs for the ship owner and manager.

-Special Focus Session – Blockchain and its impact on the Maritime Industry
+Blockchain and the Impact on the Maritime Industry

 Addressing the long-term advantages and opportunities, and how Blockchain will streamline trade and transport.

 Every shipment must pass a barrage of scrutiny and tests before reaching its final destination.
 And any delays can result in reduced profits.
 The rise of digitization and the use of Blockchain can ensure faster, safer and more scalable processes for all involved, resulting in better business outcomes overall.
 But how will Blockchain technologies become a standard platform and be made scalable and accessible to all?

 Building Maritime Cyber Resilience